 About the Author

-Robert Crossley, Professor of English at the University of Massachusetts, Boston, is the author of H.G.
+Robert Crossley, professor of English at the University of Massachusetts, Boston, is the author of H.G.
 Wells and editor of Talking Across the World: The Love Letters of Olaf Stapledon and Agnes Miller, 1913-1919.
-Brian W. Aldiss is the author of numerous works of science fiction and fantasy, including Helliconia Winter and Frankenstein Unbound and a history of science fiction, Trillion Year Spree.

 July 1994